An intercultural

 Visiting Scholar at Tokyo University of Foreign Studies

-Assistant Professor at the Center for International Education and Exchange, Osaka University
+Assistant Professor at the Center for International Education and Exchange, The University of Osaka

 Social Contribution Activities